carriedaymont/growthcleanr/README.md

     If specifying a data set, columns must include param, sex, agedays, and sd.median (referred to elsewhere as “modified Z-score”), and those medians will be used for centering.
+This data set must include a row for every ageday present in the dataset to be cleaned; the NHANES reference medians include a row for every ageday in the range (731-7305 days).
 A summary of how the NHANES reference medians were derived is below under [NHANES reference data](#nhanes).

 ### Operational options